jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 So, at the end of both of those scenarios, the results are different, even though BOTH *Cursor Start* and *Cursor End* were programmed with EXACTLY the same values (14 and 15, respectively).

-The easiest way to think about this behavior is to assume that whenever one register is "out of bounds" (i.e., set to a value greater than or equal the cell height), any writes to the *other* register are effectively ignored.
+The easiest way to interpret this behavior is to assume that whenever one register is "out of bounds" (i.e., set to a value greater than or equal to the cell height), any writes to the *other* register are effectively ignored.

 ### About That Blink Bit